EU Regulation No 910/2014

-eIDAS (Regulation EU No 910/2014) establishes the legal framework for qualified electronic signatures, seals, and timestamps across all 27 EU member states.
+eIDAS 2.0 (Regulation EU No 910/2014, updated) and the European Digital Identity Wallet (EUDIW) mandate qualified electronic timestamps as the legal standard for document proof across all 27 EU member states.
 Under eIDAS Art.
-41, a qualified timestamp carries a legal presumption of accuracy — meaning the burden of proof shifts to anyone who challenges your document.
-Swiss Trust Layer seals are backed by Swisscom Trust Services, an eIDAS-certified EU QTSP.
+41, a qualified timestamp carries a legal presumption of accuracy, the burden of proof shifts to anyone challenging your document.
+Swiss Trust Layer is EUDIW-ready: every seal is QTSP-certified via Swisscom Trust Services and court-admissible under both eIDAS 2.0 and ZertES from CHF 5/document.

 What is eIDAS?